 | Best For | US startups | International businesses |

-Verdict: Mercury for US-focused startups; Wise for international operations.
+Verdict: Mercury for US-focused startups and VC-fund banking; Wise for international receiving, holding, and conversion needs.

-No, Mercury is a fintech company partnering with FDIC-insured banks.
-Your deposits are held by its FDIC member bank partners, all FDIC-insured institutions.
+No. Mercury is a fintech company partnering with FDIC-insured banks.
+Checking and savings deposits are held by partner banks and may use sweep networks.

 No, Mercury does not accept cash deposits.
 It's entirely digital.
 You can deposit checks via mobile app or receive ACH/wire transfers.